How to Wholesale Real Estate: Example Deal

 They’ll be able to tell you the comparable price per square foot of similar houses as well as the low and high comps.
 When you go to make an offer to the seller you will want to use the lowest comp in the neighborhood.

-Drive by the property and give it a quick glance for any major concerns.
-If you get to go to a showing of the house then you can roughly estimate the repairs needed on the interior.
+Drive by the property and give it a quick glance for any major concerns like an old roof, rotting windows, etc. If you schedule a showing of the house, then you can roughly estimate the repairs needed on the interior as well.

 Look at the ceilings for water damage and in the bathrooms for water damage.
 Roofs are expensive to repair so make sure to ask how old the current roof is and analyze its condition.